-The factors that affect UV curing are detailed in this article and include:
+See the factors that affect UV curing in this article, they include:

-Being in control of the cure process provides advantages such as the ability to reposition or align parts, allow the adhesive to wick or flow into desired areas, etc… but it also presents questions of how much intensity and what wavelength of UV light is needed for adequate adhesion.
+Being in control of the cure process provides advantages such as the ability to reposition or align parts, allow the adhesive to wick or flow into areas, etc… But it also presents questions of how much intensity and what wavelength of UV light is needed for adequate adhesion.

-Ideally the UV light source is measured with a radiometer [link: https://www.eit.com/] to ensure consistent curing process.
+Ideally, the UV light source is measured with a radiometer Eit to ensure a consistent curing process.
 Automated dispensing equipment ensures proper amount and placement of adhesive and a conveyor at a set speed passes the assembly at the same distance from the UV light for the same amount of time.
 In many cases the process controls are enough to satisfy the manufacturer’s quality control requirements, but some manufacturers do destructive testing as well for added assurance.

-Try UV curing at half that time and test for adhesion, if the adhesion is still the same half the cure time again until you see a drop in strength.
+Try UV curing at half that time and test for adhesion.
+If the adhesion is still the same, half the cure time again until you see a drop in strength.
 The time prior to the drop in strength is the lower limit of your cure process range.
 I also like to test adhesion at twice the suggested time.
-If adhesion has increased the original time was inadequate.
-You will know what is needed for full cure when further curing does not increase strength.
+If adhesion has increased, the original time was inadequate.
+When further curing does not increase strength, you have complete cure.

-Clearly it is critical to ensure complete cure, so manufacturers with less controlled processes tend to err on the side of over curing.
-Generally extending cure time 2 to 3 times the required amount of light is not detrimental to the adhesive.
-However, care should be taken to ensure the additional exposure to heat is not degrading components, often a fan is sufficient.
-UV light aging and thermal aging processes produce many of the same effects on plastics including color changes, shape-size changes, hardness and elongation changes and embrittlement.
+Clearly, it is critical to ensure complete cure, so manufacturers with less controlled processes tend to err on the side of over curing.
+Generally, extending cure time 2 to 3 times the required amount of light is not detrimental to the adhesive.
+However, take care to ensure the additional exposure to heat is not degrading components.
+Often, a fan is sufficient.
+UV light aging and thermal aging processes produce many of the same effects on plastics, including color changes, shape-size changes, hardness and elongation changes, and embrittlement.
 To test for thermal or UV aging of the adhesive, consider the cured adhesive as you would a plastic.
 Extreme over curing can degrade both plastic and adhesive.